JuliaFavaro/Lab-Fund-Int/README.md

 ### Repository structure
 -_Prel_ folder: preliminary lab experience on cosmic ray detection through Scintillators and PMT detectors.
+-_Sciami_ folder: Lab experience on the characterization of extensive cosmic rays -_Compton_ folder:
+-_Mulife_ folder:

+Each folder contains a README file that goes through all the code files and results obtained.

 ### Objectives of the course
 - Radiation-matter interaction: basic concepts, cross-sections, mean free path, relativistic kinematics.
 - Introduction to radioactivity and radioprotection.
-- Energy loss by ionization, range, ionization chambers, wire and drift chambers, solid-state detectors, magnetic spectrometers.
+- Energy loss by ionization, range, ionization chambers, wire and drift chambers, solid-state detectors, and magnetic spectrometers.
 - Scintillation and scintillation detectors.
 Photomultipliers, Silicon Photomultipliers (SiPM).
 - Cerenkov effect and detectors exploiting this effect.
 - Photon interactions, calorimetry.
 Basic concepts of silicon microstrip detectors.
 Basic concepts of trackers.